jackstapleton/rdb-autoscaling/whitepaper.md

 When there is a queue of RDBs `.u.sub` will not be called in the RDB's initial subscription call, so `.z.w` will not be the handle of the RDB we want to start publishing to.
 To remedy this `.u.add` has been changed to take a handle as a third parameter instead of using `.z.w`.

-The same change could not be made to `.u.sub` as it is the entry function for kdb+ticks `tick/r.q`.
+The same change could not be made to `.u.sub` as it is the entry function for kdb+tick's `tick/r.q`.
 To keep `tick/r.q` working `.u.subInner` has been added, it is a copy of `.u.sub` but takes a handle as a third parameter.
 `.u.sub` is now a projection of `.u.subInner`, it passes `.z.w` in as the third parameter.